meadem/random/README.md

 prospect.report()
 ```

-Which produces the following print-out
+Which produces the following print-out.
+AIF is Adjusted Income Factor, a term that I made up so I could store and retrieve the quantitative estimate of the comparison.

-(NOTE: AIF is Adjusted Income Factor, a term that I made up so I could store and retrieve the quantitative estimate of the comparison.)
+**Also note the last line, which shows the most important result, the change in effective take-home cash.**

 ![image](https://github.com/user-attachments/assets/b4caa0b8-1523-4ba9-8909-4a9145adda1c)